 Scaffolding is essential in construction, providing workers with safe access to elevated work areas during building, maintenance, or repair activities.
 This temporary structure supports both workers and materials, enabling tasks to be performed efficiently at various heights.
 While scaffolding is indispensable for modern construction projects, improper use or maintenance can pose significant risks, leading to accidents, injuries, or even fatalities.

-In this article, we’ll explore scaffolding, delve into its common hazards, and provide practical safety measures to mitigate risks.
+This article will explore scaffolding, explore its common hazards, and provide practical safety measures to mitigate risks.
 Whether you’re a construction manager, worker, or safety enthusiast, this comprehensive guide will help you understand scaffolding’s role and how to ensure a safe work environment.

 Scaffolding is a temporary elevated framework constructed to support workers and materials during construction or maintenance tasks.
 It typically comprises vertical standards, horizontal ledgers, and platforms allowing workers to safely operate at height.
 Scaffolding can be made from a variety of materials, including steel, aluminum, bamboo, or wood, and comes in different types based on the construction requirements: